sigp/lighthouse/book/src/voluntary-exit.md

 In order to initiate an exit, users can use the `lighthouse account validator exit` command.

-The `--keystore` flag is used to specify the path to the EIP-2335 voting keystore for the validator.
+- The `--keystore` flag is used to specify the path to the EIP-2335 voting keystore for the validator.

-The `--beacon-node` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Eth2.0 Standard API](https://ethereum.github.io/eth2.0-APIs/) specifications.
+- The `--beacon-node` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Eth2.0 Standard API](https://ethereum.github.io/eth2.0-APIs/) specifications.
 That beacon node will be used to validate and propagate the voluntary exit.
 The default value for this flag is `http://localhost:5052`.

-The `--testnet` flag is used to specify a particular testnet (default is `medalla`).
+- The `--testnet` flag is used to specify a particular testnet (default is `medalla`).

+- The `--password-file` flag is used to specify the path to the file containing the password for the voting keystore.
+If this flag is not provided, the user will be prompted to enter the password.

 After validating the password, the user will be prompted to enter a special exit phrase as a final confirmation after which the voluntary exit will be published to the beacon chain.